brandur/sorg/content/drafts/postgres-reads.md

 ## Should I do this? (#should-i)

+Maybe.
+The implementation's major downside is that each user's `min_lsn` needs to be updated every time an action that affects read results is performed.
+If you squint just a little bit, you'll notice that this problem looks a lot like cache invalidation: it works well until it doesn't, and keeping a complex codebase perfectly correct can be difficult.

+Projects that produce only moderate database load (the majority of all projects) shouldn't bother, and simplify code by just running everything against the primary.
+Projects that need infinitely scalable storage (i.e. disk usage is expected to grow well beyond what a single node can handle) should probably probably look into a partitioning scheme.

+There is a sweet spot of projects that can keep their storage within a single node, but still want to scale out on computation.
+For this sort of use moving reads to replicas can be quite beneficial because it greatly expands the runway for scalability while also avoiding the considerable overhead and operational complexity of partitioning.

 [1] A note on terminology: I use the word "replica" to refer to a server that's tracking changes on a primary.
 Common synonyms for the word include "standby", "slave",